Crocodiles in Botswana

 In late May the rains fall on the Angola heights and cause a huge surge of cold clean water to flush out the Okavango Delta.
 In early June we can get a secondary push from further cleaning up the Delta.
 The water that comes through is cold (14 – 17 degrees Celsius), which coupled with the cool ambient air temperature gives us the conditions to dive with the Nile Croc.
 This gives us a very small window of opportunity every year.

-• We’ve led dives here for the past 8 years including doing a National Geographic production called “Feed the Dragon”
+• We’ve led dives here for the past decade — including doing a National Geographic production called “Feed the Dragon”

 • You will be shown how to adapt your already honed diving skills to